 One of the ways to know if you have a bad bearing is to access the underside of the deck.
 Put on protective gloves and grab each end of the blade to rock it.

 If you notice any knocking noise or strange movements while the blade is still secured firmly to the spindle, chances are that the bearing is damaged and needs a replacement.

 To check if the bearing in the pulley is in good condition, slowly rotate the pulley with your hand.
 If you feel an obstruction or hear a noise, it means the bearing is bad, and you need to change the pulley.

 Note that some zero-turn mower models don’t allow you to change only the bearing.
 You’ll have to replace the entire housing assembly because the bearing is sealed.

 An idler tensioner bracket houses the spring.
 The spring attaches to the idler via a hole in the bracket.
 If the hole is larger than normal, it will cause vibration, ultimately forcing the spring to fall off.

 A damaged idler or spring can cause the drive belt to jump out of position.
-Depending on the extent of the damage, you can either replace the idler entirely or change the spring.
-Our technical team advises you to replace both for optimal efficiency.
+Depending on how severe the damage is, you might consider replacing the idler or switching out the spring.
+From my experience, for the best performance, I’d recommend replacing both.